harvard-cs263/harvard-cs263.github.io/rst/writeup-buffer-overflows.rst

 Shell Code
 ````````````````

-We have provided Aleph One's shell code for you to use in ``shellcode.S``, along with ``Makefile`` rules that produce ``shellcode.bin``, a compiled version of the shell code, when you run ``make shellcode``.
+We have provided Aleph One's shell code for you to use in ``shellcode.S``, along with ``Makefile`` rules that produce ``shellcode.bin``, a compiled version of the shell code, when you run ``make shellcode.bin``.
 Aleph One's exploit is intended to exploit ``setuid-root`` binaries, and thus it runs a shell.
 You will need to modify this shell code to instead unlink ``/home/httpd/grades.txt``.
 This part is ungraded, but you will most likely need ``shellcode.bin`` for your injection attack.

 .. tip::